benbeardyman/Camera_Shop_Inventory_App/README.md

 # Camera Shop Inventory App :camera_flash:
-Solo project from the first module of CodeClan Professional Software Development course.
-This is a full-stack Python app utilisng a Flask / HTML / CSS front-end and a PostgreSQL database in the back-end.
+Solo project from the first module of CodeClan Professional Software Development course, an app which allows the owner of a camera shop to track their inventory.

 ## The Brief :clipboard:
 Shop Inventory